 Biden says risk of "Armageddon" highest since Cuban Missile Crisis as tensions rise with Russia

-Biden says risk of "Armageddon" highest since Cuban Missile Crisis as tensions rise with Russiaget the free app

 President Biden said Thursday that the risk of "Armageddon" is at the highest level since the 1962 Cuban Missile Crisis, as Russian officials allude to the possibility of using tactical nuclear weapons after suffering massive setbacks in the eight-month invasion of Ukraine.